MaxiGames/MaxiGames.js/README.md

 Your one and only discord bot that includes all forms of mini games you will ever want.
 Have a suggestion for another MiniGame?
 Open an issue, or use the `m!suggest <suggestion>` command on our bot!
 This bot is currently a work in progress.

-This project is licensed under the GNU AGPLv3 License - see the LICENSE.md file for exact details, but basically if you take my work, give me credit.
-You also need to have your application that uses my code under the same license.
+This project is licensed under the GNU AGPLv3 License - see the LICENSE.md file for exact details, but basically if you take our work, give us credit.
+You also need to have your application that uses our code under the same license.

 ---